Skip to main content

 Trajectory

-A time-parameterized path specifying position, velocity, and acceleration over time.
+A time-parameterized path specifying position, velocity, and acceleration at each point.

 U